hson1709/Legal_RAG/README.md

 - **512 tokens**: More precise retrieval, suitable for focused and specific legal queries
 - **1024 tokens**: More comprehensive context, better for complex legal questions

-### Model Configuration

-The application uses the following components:
-- **Embedding Model**: For document and query vectorization
-- **Vector Database**: ChromaDB for efficient similarity search
-- **Language Model**: For generating contextual responses
-- **Prompt Template**: Optimized for legal consultation scenarios